lukechesser/Montreal-Collective/README.md

 Lastly, it would be great if you linked to the site somewhere on your own website (ex. a link in your site's footer linking 'Made in Montreal' to this site).

-If this all sounds too technical, feel free to [create an issue][create an issue] with the same information (logo, name, description, etc.) and one of the maintainers will add it in when they get time.
+**If this all sounds too technical**, feel free to [create an issue][create an issue] with the same information (logo, name, description, etc.) and one of the maintainers will add it in when they get time.

 ## Editing existing entries

 Same deal as adding a new entry: [fork and create a pull-request][fork repo].
 Only this time half the work is already done for you.
-Note that changes can be made by anyone, but preference will be given for employees/volunteers of the company/startup/event/investor.
+Note that changes can be made by anyone, but preference will be given for employees/volunteers of the company/agency/event/investor.

 ## Contributing